 First-time extern seminars as well as specialty seminars are letter graded.
 More information on the seminars is provided in the semester-specific syllabus, which is given to students at the onset of each semester.
-Letter grades must follow the rules outlined in the Denver Law Student Handbook.
+Externship seminars are clinical courses and are exempt from the curve.